 Tanzania: An important thing to know about volunteering in Tanzania is that we can’t tell you whether you should or shouldn’t take malaria tablets – we strongly advise you to make an appointment with a travel doctor and discuss your trip with them, then make a decision based on their advice.
 Your doctor can also recommend different vaccinations you may need.

-Whether you take tablets or not, you should bring a good insect repellant and make sure to use the mosquito net on your bed (all of our beds are protected by nets).
+Whether you take tablets or not, you should bring a good insect repellent and make sure to use the mosquito net on your bed (all of our beds are protected by nets).

 It’s also worth remembering that malaria can be easily treated – if you fall ill during your stay we will accompany you to a nearby clinic as soon as possible for a diagnosis.

-Malawi: As we are situated on the lake there are many mosquitos, especially during the rainy seasons.
-We recommend volunteers take precautions against malaria and mosquitos and suggest you speak with your doctor about the best prophylaxis and vaccinations.
+Malawi: As we are situated on the lake there are many mosquitoes, especially during the rainy seasons.
+We recommend volunteers take precautions against malaria and mosquitoes and suggest you speak with your doctor about the best prophylaxis and vaccinations.